zuble/uws4vad/docs/Config.md

 ## Structure Overview

-It tries to mimic much as possible the src code in terms of levels/folders and its main use.
-Although some logic is separated, whenever its needed for both trian and test, for example the model
-Some aditional ones (path, )
+It tries to mimic as possible the src code in terms of levels/folders and its main use.
+Although some logic is separated, whenever its needed for both train and test, for example model/net, dataload & dataproc, Some aditional ones are path, debug, xtra and specially exp(eriments)

-Refer to *ucf/xdv.yaml* as they are the entry configs under  folder and *000.yaml* (which serves as base for both, with some shared/sane defaults), to better understand the parameters and its use.
+Refer to the entry configs under cfg folder *ucf/xdv.yaml* and *000.yaml* (which serves as frist default in both, for shared/sane start), to better understand the parameters and its use.

-The same applies for others, as the .yml's are fairly commented, especially the *_dflt/dflt.yaml* in each folder.
+The same applies for others .yml's, especially the *_dflt/dflt.yaml* in each folder, as are fairly commented.

 - **data:** metadata for each dataset
+    - **faud & frgb:** defaults parameters used for each audio/visual feature extractor which features are available to use, either downloaded or self-extracted (frgb/timm and faud/hear)
-**data/faud:** defaults parameters used for each audio feature extractor **data/frgb:** defaults parameters used for each visual feature extractor **dataload:** controls the batchloader and dataloader settings **dataproc:** controls segmentation and crops
+- **dataload:** controls the batchloader and dataloader settings
+- **dataproc:** controls segmentation and crops manipulation
-- **model:** constructs the modelling using all the below **model/loss:** necessaire params to contruct each available loss function under src.model.loss.feat/score.py (targetting both scores & features)
+- **model:** constructs the modelling using all the below
+    - **loss:** necessaire params to contruct each available loss function under src.model.loss.feat/score.py (targetting both scores & features)
-**model/lrs:** learning rate schedulers **model/optima:** optimizer
+    - **lrs:** learning rate schedulers
+    - **optima:** optimizer
-**model/pstfwd:** post-forward reference parameters
+    - **pstfwd:** post-forward reference parameters
-- **net:** each network can be construced using the predifined modules **net/cls:** classifier (regressor)
+- **net:** each network can be construced using the predifined modules
+    - **cls:** classifier (regressor)
-**net/fm:** feature modulator
+    - **fm:** feature modulator
 - **vldt:** validation parameters for both train/test, as both use the same class
 - **path:** dflt
 - **xtra:** controls cfg logging and visdom env